thenativeweb/roboter/README.md

 $ bot watch-client
 ```

-If you use vi you have set the following configuration value for the watch mode to work.
+If you use vi you have to set the following configuration value for the watch mode to work.

 ```bash
 :set backupcopy=yes